American Cichlid Association Convention Guidelines

 This person will receive and maintain pre-registrations.
 Only members of the host club or the ACA may attend the convention.
 One week before the convention, all registration packets will be assembled and ready to go by the time of the convention.
 This should include a program, badges, tickets, samples and literature.
 They can be placed in large envelopes or bags.
-At the registration table the chair will be responsible for giving attendees their registration packets during check–in. during peak times there shall be at least two persons at the table.
-The registration table shall be open fro 6:00 P.M. the day before the convention officially starts, until noon on Saturday.
+At the registration table the chair will be responsible for giving attendees their registration packets during check–in.
+During peak times there shall be at least two persons at the table.
+The registration table shall be open from 6:00 P.M. the day before the convention officially starts, until noon on Saturday.
 Extra items like T-shirts and such may be available for sale at the registration table.

 Guy Jordan Silent Auction Chair

 Florida fish farmers will be sending fish to the airport for this auction.
 They may show up at any time.
 These fish need to be picked up at the airport and the freight paid for.
 They then need to be brought back to the hotel and tanked.
 The fish will be placed on a silent auction as scheduled by the club.

 Awards for the show need to be designed, ordered, delivered, unpacked and ready by the banquet.